wvteijlingen/micromodal/README.md

 or false when the user clicks cancel.
 You can decide what return value makes the most sense for the modal.

 You can only resolve the promise, not reject it.
-Even when the user clicks 'cancel', because it is still an successful interaction with the modal.
-A promise is only rejected by minimodal itself when the user dismisses the modal by clicking outside of it, or pressing escape.
+Even when the user clicks 'cancel', because it is still a successful interaction with the modal.
+A promise is only rejected by micromodal itself when the user dismisses the modal by clicking outside of it, or pressing escape.

 ## Closing a modal (with an optional return value)
 Each element in your modal HTML that has a `data-modal-close` attribute will automatically close the modal when clicked.
 You can optionally give this attribute a value, which will then be the result of the promise returned by `ModalStack.openModal`.
 Example:

 ```html
 <button data-modal-close="yes">Yes</button>